carlosissac/mod03hwpswdgen/README.md

 * After demoing the application to one of my developer friends https://github.com/franknunez23 I was asked for an additional challenge.

-* The challenge consisted in that after the password is successfully provided and the user taps or clicks on the password area text box to copy to clipboard an alert must show up notifying that the password is already on the clipboard.
+* Challenge consisted in that after the password is successfully provided and the user taps or clicks on the password area text box to copy to clipboard an alert must show up notifying the user that the password is copied to clipboard.

-* Challenge was one upped by myself by making sure that you will only be able get the alert confirmation and consequently ONLY be able to copy to the clipboard when a password is successfully delivered, NOT when an error message is displayed or placeholder text is showing in the UI.
+* Challenge was one upped by myself by making sure that you will only be able get the alert confirmation and consequently `ONLY` be able to copy to the clipboard when a password is successfully delivered, `NOT` when an error message is displayed or placeholder text is showing in the UI.

 ## 3. Conclusions.